daz4126/Nanny-State/README.md

 You can see this code on [CodePen](https://codepen.io/daz4126/pen/jOYeqoN).

-Our next job is to make the view dynamic.
-Let's start by adding a button:
+Now, let's make the view dynamic by adding a button:

 ```javascript
 const View = state =>